 Ramblewood Retreat Center at Sequim Bay State Park

-- Wood lodge can seat up to 60
+- Wood lodge can accommodate up to 60 guests

 - Fully equipped kitchen